wechicken456/RIPv2_Shrub/README.md

 #### Test 2 (BOWTIE.sh)

 **NOTE: I plan to have an additional test where we bring down router `T` and test that RIP recovers to route to `P` via `R`, `Q`, but details arent finished yet.
-Once it is finished, I'll put out an announcement on Canvas and talk about it in class. ~Silas**
+Once it is finished, I'll put out an announcement on Canvas and talk about it in class. ~Silas  PS. the router name notation is from the [BOWTIE.sh](README.md#bowtiesh) section.**

 ##### Running without Docker